eclipse-archived/codewind-eclipse/README.md

  ```
 - Open the **Git Repositories** view in Eclipse and click on the **Add an existing local Git Repository to this view** toolbar button.
 - Fill in the location of your repository clone and finish the wizard.
-- Right click on the repository you just created, select **Import Projects** and import all of the `org.eclipse.codewind.*` projects.
+- Right-click on the repository you just created, select **Import Projects**, and import all of the `org.eclipse.codewind.*` projects.
-- Modify the code as desired and then use the Eclipse self-hosting feature to test and debug your changes:
+- Modify the code and then use the Eclipse self-hosting feature to test and debug your changes:
-    1. Click on **Run** > **Debug Configurations** and create a new debug launch configuration of type **Eclipse Application**.
+    1. Click **Run** > **Debug Configurations** and create a new debug launch configuration of type **Eclipse Application**.
-    2. Modify the workspace location if desired.
+    2. Modify the workspace location if you want.
-    3. For **Program to Run** choose **Run a product** and select **org.eclipse.epp.package.jee.product** from the drop down list.
+    3. For **Program to Run**, choose **Run a product** and select **org.eclipse.epp.package.jee.product** from the drop down list.
     4. You can work with different versions of the Codewind images by adding the **CW_TAG** environment variable in the **Environment** tab.
 Set it to **latest** to get the latest images or to a specific tag such as **0.3**.
-    5. Click the **Debug** button when you are finished to launch the self-hosted Eclipse and begin your testing.
+    5. To launch the self-hosted Eclipse and begin your testing, click the **Debug** button when you are finished.

 ## Developing Codewind images
 - Make sure to use the **Codewind Explorer** view in Eclipse to uninstall any current Codewind images before starting.
 If Codewind is installed, right click on **Codewind** in the view and select **Uninstall**.